Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 ##### PostgreSQL Considerations

-For PostgreSQL, the Debezium connector utilizes a PostgreSQL replication slot to consume changes and publish messages into Kafka.
-However, each replication slot is inherently scoped to a single database – you cannot create a replication slot that spans multiple databases.
-This means that each distinct PostgreSQL database instance requires a distinct connector, and thus to reduce the number of connectors that need to be managed requires a corresponding reduction in the number of databases.
-This, in turn, necessarily implies the use of a schema-per-instance or row-level data segregation strategy in the application layer.
-It's a balance of contextual tradeoffs without a clear path for defining an optimal general-purpose recommendation.
+For PostgreSQL, the Debezium connector utilizes a PostgreSQL replication slot scoped to a single database --  you cannot span multiple databases with a single replication slot.
+However, it is important to note that connectors in Kafka Connect are primarily logical configurations and they do not directly equate to operating system processes or heavy services.
+Each connector is translated into tasks that are distributed across the workers in the Kafka Connect cluster.

+As such, the operational burden lies less in the sheer number of connectors and more in managing the Kafka Connect cluster itself (e.g. worker capacity, scaling, and fault tolerance).
+While a database-per-instance or schema-per-instance segregation strategy would still influence connector counts, it should not be overstated as a decisive factor in overall manageability.
+The true scaling concerns are at the Kafka Connect cluster level.

 ##### SQL Server Considerations

-Debezium’s integration with SQL Server does not suffer from the same technical limitations since the connector relies on CDC tables that are created in each SQL Server database and the connector can be configured to process changes from multiple databases on the same server.
-This translates to more freedom of choice with regards to the database-per-instance vs. schema-per-instance decision.
-The minimum number of Debezium connectors required correlates to the number of SQL Server instances being monitored.
+Debezium's integration with SQL Server does not have the same connector-per-database limitations since the connector relies on CDC tables that are created in each SQL Server database and the connector can be configured to process changes from multiple databases on the same server.
+Thus, the minimum number of Debezium connectors required correlates to the number of SQL Server instances being monitored rather than the number of databases.

 ### Shared topic with tenant/instance filtering (technically possible, but least desirable)

 An alternative model would consolidate messages for all instances into a single shared (i.e. massive) topic and rely on an instance identifier field in the message payload to filter and route messages.
 While this reduces topic count and centralizes stream processing, it increases the risk of cross-instance data leakage due to misconfigured consumers or processing bugs.

 The real problems emerge when that single, massive topic is consumed by various downstream applications, including sink connectors.
-If all of the instances' data is in one topic and every instance-based consumer is interested in (or more aptly, allowed access to) only a small subset of that data, they will each have to read *all*of the data and filter out a majority of it.
+If all of the instances' data is in one topic and every instance-based consumer is interested in (or more aptly, allowed access to) only a small subset of that data, they will each have to read **all** of the data and filter out a majority of it.
 This results in wasted CPU cycles, network bandwidth, and increased latency for processing.
 These characteristics may also limit the effectiveness of topic partitioning for scalability using consumer groups.

 As discussed above, it might make sense to combine all data into a single topic for ingestion to a shared OpenSearch instance but for an architecture striving to provide streaming consumption by 3rd party consumers with instance-based access, this is not ideal.
 Given the sensitivity of student data and the FERPA compliance goal of strong per-instance segregation, an approach based exclusively on a shared topic is not recommended.